In this wobble motion, the tilt of the earth stays roughly constant at 23.4 degrees but the orientation is always changing.

 The physical cause of the precession is a torque (twisting) of the earth, caused mostly by the sun's and the moon's gravity pulling on the equatorial bulges of the earth.
 If earth were NOT spinning, the sun and moon would pull the earth so that the bulges were flat in the sun-earth orbital plane.

 The planets have some gravitational influence also, but insignificant compared to the sun and moon.
-Still, the planets manage to cause the orbit of earth about the sun to precess, with a period of 71000 years.
-They also cause an oscillation in the ellipticity of earth's orbit.
+Still, the planets manage to cause the orbit of earth about the sun to precess and morph.
+The inclination of Earth's orbit varies with respect to the solar system's invariant plane with a period of roughly 71000 years.
+Apsidal (Earth's orbit's major axis) precession P = 112,000 yr, combines with the 25,770 yr precession to make it about 21,630 years for the Vernal Equinox to cycle 360 degrees.
+Planetary perturbations also cause an oscillation in the ellipticity of earth's orbit whose main component 413,000 year long, in which the eccentricity varies from its mean of 0.0019 by +/- 0.012.

 Taken in conjunction with the 26000-year spin-axis precession, the 71000-year orbit precession causes a 41000-year oscillation in the tilt of the earths axis, about plus or minus 1.3 degrees from its average value of 23.3 degrees.
 This number is not absolutely stable - it depends on the combined positions of all the planets through time.
 The obliquity (tilt) for the last 600,000 years is shown below.